 “AMIS has been a life-saver for Juana and the boys,” says Rev. Lisa O’Rear, pastor of St. Andrew and one of Juana’s biggest boosters.
 “I know she’s very grateful for the financial support she’s receiving.
 And, now with COVID, selling her chocolates is next to impossible.
 The AMIS support gives Juana both financial and emotional relief at this very difficult time.”

-AMIS will continue to follow Laura and the boys and provide support as they, too, grapple with how to survive in this period of COVID-19.
+AMIS will continue to follow Juana and the boys and provide support as they, too, grapple with how to survive in this period of COVID-19.

 *A pseudonym is being used to protect the family